simondparsons/hyperspectral/README.md

               copied into envi.py It only needs to be used with convert.py, otherwise original-envi.py is fine.

-envi.py :     The version loaded by the code through the spectral package.
+envi.py :     The version loaded by the code through the spectral
+	      package.
+At any given time coule be either original- or my-hacked-.

 TODO:
 1) Since all of these scripts have common elements, a proper